setheroo/django_migrations_reset/README.md

 ## Assumptions

 - You are familiar with how migrations work in Django.
-- The migration files have been lost and need you require automated assistance in faking the migration sets.
+- The migration files have been lost and you desire automated assistance in faking the migration sets.
 (This could happen due to any number of circumstances in team environments, or from not having pulled migration files back down from a containerized environment).
 - You can modify the script to suit your unique environment by supplying your app names in the `APP_NAMES` list and providing database credentials.
 - You are using a MySQL database (the script can likely be ported to PostgreSQL using `psycopg2`).